iamshadmirza/BlogsByShad/blogs/circular-progress-bar/README.md

     outputRange: [0, -1],
   });
 ```
-> `Elevation logic:` the third circle is only rotating in the second case from left half to right half.
+> `Elevation toggle logic:` the third circle is only rotating in the second case from left half to right half.
 As soon as it starts moving, it takes up some portion of the right half and that's exactly when we want to toggle elevation.

-## Step 4: Add animations to semicircles.
+## Step 4: Add animation to semicircles.
-Now we will write animation functions for both cases.
+Now we will write animation function for both cases.
 We want to start animating whenever we receive a new `percent` value.
 We can use a simple `useEffect` hook for this purpose:

 ```js
 useEffect(() => {